Title-1

 Title-4

-Gifted Education in Wisconsin: A 1985 Mandate, Five Identification Domains, a Pupil Profile Requirement, the “In Place Of” Standard, and a 25% State Aid Enforcement Penalty
+Wisconsin Gifted Education: A 1985 Mandate, Five Identification Domains, a Pupil Profile Requirement, the “In Place Of” Standard, and a 25% State Aid Enforcement Penalty

 Wisconsin’s Standard T (§121.02(1)(t)) has required appropriate programming for gifted pupils since 1985.
 PI 8.01(2)(t)2 requires a board plan, a coordinator, K-12 identification across five domains, and a pupil profile from multiple equity-responsive measures.
 Non-compliance can trigger up to 25% state aid withholding.
 DPI’s Toolkit defines programming as “in place of, not in addition to” regular classroom work.